RoyalPineapple/iOSAccessibilityPathBug/README.md

 ```

 **Expected:** Returns a new path with screen coordinates (100, 200) on each call; input path unchanged.
 **Actual:** Returns new paths with cumulative coordinate errors: 1st call correct, 2nd call has 2× offset, 3rd call has 3× offset.
-Input path remains unchanged (the bug is in output generation, not input mutation).
+Input path remains unchanged - the bug affects only the returned coordinates.

 ### Visual Comparison